 If you already have a therapist or counselor that you are comfortable with then I encourage you to continue to work with that provider.
-However, if you and/or your therapist feel that you could benefit from a psychotropic medication than I will be happy to provide the necessary medication management.
-I usually conduct an initial 1.5 hour interview/assessment followed by 30 minute medication management sessions that take place approximately every 10-12 weeks once you feel stabilized on your current medication and dosage.
+However, if you and/or your therapist feel that you could benefit from a psychotropic medication management than I will be happy to be a part of your psychiatric treatment.
+I usually conduct an initial 1 hour interview/assessment followed by 30 minute medication management sessions that take place approximately every 10-12 weeks once you feel stabilized on your current medication and dosage.
 Until you feel as though you are experiencing relief from your symptoms I may meet with you every 2-4 weeks in the beginning.

 Depression, Anxiety and Bipolar/Mood Disorders: These disorders are often under -diagnosed or mis-diagnosed.
 They are also often under-treated.
 Research continually shows that the best outcomes occur with both medication management and counseling rather than medications alone or counseling alone.
 I work with patients to utilize both Western and Eastern modalities for these disorders at the level that the patient feels comfortable.
 Depression is impacting the elder population with increasing frequency and is often correlated with underlying sleep and health issues as well as a lack of familial and social support.
 Anxiety and depression are often experienced by a patient diagnosed with cancer or any other life-threatening disease and with any chronic disease process.
 Stress management has been proven to play a key role in keeping our mind and body healthy by relieving all forms of anxiety and enabling one to get a good night's sleep that feels restorative.